HRA Exemption Calculator

 - Rs 60,000 a year (i.e., Rs 5,000 per month).

-It sounds like much legalese are involved here.
+It sounds like many legalese are involved here.
 Still, it's basically deducting from your gross income the unrealized gains or return on investments in stocks, cryptocurrencies, bonds, mutual funds, etc. As long as you've not liquidated these investments in the current financial year when you're claiming your HRA exemption, you can claim tax benefits under this HRA benefit calculation.
 For a better understanding, you may consider consulting a tax advisor.

 Let's consider another example: